 Tap To Erase

 Tap To Erase helps you clear a large area of similar color with a single touch.
 It’s ideal for erasing the background inside of purse handles or for erasing shadows and gradients.
 It’s also great for getting small areas of background that are right next to the piece of clothing.
+I find this faster than the eraser and often try it first.
 Below are our tips:

 - Zoom out to see more of the image as a whole